wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

       * A more in depth discussion of how to make it work is here:
          * [Episode 1: Issue #3](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/3#issuecomment-471815481)
          * [Episode 2: Issue #11](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/11)
-      * But now, it seems like you can buy a [Customized adapter card](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/11#issuecomment-498715154) thanks to zysuper and wdxxfu's effort on taobao.com.
+      * But now, it seems like you can buy a [Customized adapter card (Issue #11)](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/11#issuecomment-498715154) thanks to zysuper and wdxxfu's effort on taobao.com.
       * [Intel is embedding BT chips into PCH which does not work in macOS.](https://www.guru3d.com/news-story/intel-makes-wireless-ac-9560-a-bit-more-embedded.html)
       * You can use an USB BT adapter mentioned above, or [DIY a board](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) to make internal BT working.
       * This requires some tech skills!!!
 You could toast your laptop if you do it wrong.
 I am serious.